Indochina Link Vietnam

 Frequently Asked Questions

 6-12 months from the dissolution resolution to final deregistration.
-Tax finalization alone takes 60-90 days.
+Tax finalization alone typically takes 3-6 months.
 Employee settlement, asset liquidation, and administrative filings add additional months.

 Technically yes, but the legal representative remains personally liable for the company's obligations including tax clearance until deregistration is complete.
 Departing before tax finalization creates enforcement risk.

-DOLISA receives 15 days advance notice of dissolution per Labor Code 2019 Article 42.
-Severance is 0.5 month's salary per year of service (Article 46).
+Employment contracts terminate upon enterprise dissolution (Labor Code 2019 Article 34).
+Severance is 0.5 month's average salary per year of service for employees with 12+ months history (Article 46).
 Social Insurance accounts must be closed or transferred.

 Yes.
 The provincial tax authority conducts a tax finalization audit covering all outstanding tax periods.
 CIT, VAT, PIT, and FCT positions are verified.
 Outstanding obligations must be settled before the tax finalization certificate is issued.

 Yes.
-Share transfer or M&A under the Investment Law (Law 143/2025/QH15) allows the investment to continue under new ownership.
+Share transfer or M&A under the Investment Law (Law 61/2020/QH14, as amended by Law 90/2025/QH15) allows the investment to continue under new ownership.
 This is often faster and more cost-effective than dissolution — see the M&A and share transfer guide.

 About the Authors